Skip to main content

 Tuesday 20th August

-Our Experts by Experience (EbE) team leader chaired a meeting exclusively for people of colour and people with lived experience of seeking sanctuary to reflect and share together.
+Our Experts by Experience (EbE) team leader chaired a meeting exclusively for people of colour and people with lived experience of seeking sanctuary to reflect and share.
 This included City of Sanctuary Sheffield staff and volunteers.
 A reflection of this meeting has been produced and shared widely in order to amplify the experiences of those most impacted.

 Loader Loading…